s0ders/akira.sh/content/posts/go-interfaces.md

 }
 ```

-Another interesting feature brought by interface in Go is that they allow to restrict the behavior on the underlying type.
+Another interesting feature brought by interface in Go is that they allow to restrict the behavior of the underlying type.
 We will discuss how this is achieved in the next section.

 <br>